-Manufacturer of Litewave Professional LED Strip for 10 years.
-6 Year Warranty.
-Buy with confidence.
+Our Litewave ® Professional LED Strip includes a 6 Year Warranty for commercial or domestic use.
+Bespoke diagrams.
 Email or phone for a free quote

 How to fit Fibre Optic Lights to stairs